 Cotton Thread > find it here

 Cotton threads are soft, white threads that come in different sizes.
-It’s sort of in the middle between an elastic cord and a clear line because it’s not too stretchy or too firm.
+It’s in the middle between an elastic cord and a clear line because it’s not too stretchy or firm.
 The two ends of the thread can be tied together and kept secure with a burning process, burning the ends when they are tied together.

 Different brands of threads are available in the market for bead making.
 The important thing is to select light, comfortable, and high-quality materials from the bunch.